AidanTilgner/Simple-Agent/Readme.md

 These are things that I currently plan on doing.
 If you have ideas for features or feadback, don't hesitate to open an issue so we can discuss it.

-- [ ] Integrate further models or types of LLM
-- [ ] Implement memory and learning
+- [ ] Implement memory and learning through [Simple Vector Store](https://github.com/AidanTilgner/Simple-Vector-Store)
 - [ ] Add more tools
 - [ ] Allow selection of additional models
+- [ ] Get better editing
+- [ ] A more robust benchmarking system